demisto/content/Packs/IntegrationsAndIncidentsHealthCheck/Scripts/GetFailedTasks/README.md

 ---
 There are no outputs for this script.

-## Troubleshooting
+### Troubleshooting
-Multi tenant environments should be configured with Cortex Rest API instances when using this automation.
+Multi tenant environments should be configured with Cortex Rest API instance when using this automation and make sure *Use tenant* parameter (in Cortex Rest API integration) is checked to make sure that API calls are made to the current tenant instead of the master tenant.
-In order for the automation script to be able to retrieve the failed tasks, the API key configured in the Cortex REST API integration, need to be of a user with *Read* permissions to the queried incident.